Q: SMART: What is the correct definition? How does it relate to OEE?

 Can you MONITOR the achievements?

 To meet the target, the efforts and the conditions to meet the target need to be acceptable.
-Meaning: here you will define the conditions, the boundaries, the NoGo’s.
+Meaning: You will here need to define the conditions, the boundaries, the NoGo’s.

 When raising OEE, ‘acceptable’ could mean: Stock will NOT raise, No security and safety risks, no quality risks, no extra personnel, etc etc.